cjekel/shape_optimization_rubber_gasket_Abaqus/readme.md

 # About

 Design a rubber gasket using shape optimization and Abaqus non-linear finite element solver.
-For more information read the [report](https://github.com/cjekel/shape_optimization_rubber_gasket_Abaqus/raw/master/report.pdf).
-(Please excuse my typos -- The figures should give you a general idea of what is going on.)
+For more information read the [report.pdf](https://github.com/cjekel/shape_optimization_rubber_gasket_Abaqus/raw/master/report.pdf). (clicking this link will download report.pdf) Please excuse my typos -- The figures should give you a general idea of what is going on.

 # Information

-This library is working on both Windows and Linux.
+This is working on both Windows and Linux.

 I am using the 2018 Abaqus solver with the environment variable name *abq2018*.
 If you have a different Abaqus solver, change [line 29](https://github.com/cjekel/shape_optimization_rubber_gasket_Abaqus/blob/master/shape_opt/optimization.py#L29) of optimization.py.